AdobeDocs/analytics.pt-BR/help/implement/js-implementation/c-variables/configuration-variables.md

 |---|---|---|---|
 | N/A | N/A | N/A | "" |

 Essa variável é usada juntamente com as variáveis *`dynamicAccountSelection`* and *`dynamicAccountMatch`* variables.
-As regras em *`dynamicAccountList`* são aplicadas se *`dynamicAccountSelection`* estiverem definidas como 'true' e se aplicam à seção do URL especificada em *`dynamicAccountMatch`*.
+The rules in  are applied if  is set to 'true,' and they apply to the section of the URL specified in .*`dynamicAccountList`**`dynamicAccountSelection`**`dynamicAccountMatch`*

-Se nenhuma das regras em *`dynamicAccountList`* corresponder ao URL da página, o conjunto de relatórios identificado em `s_account` será usado.
-As regras listadas nesta variável são aplicadas em uma ordem da esquerda para a direita.
+If none of the rules in  matches the URL of the page, the report suite identified in  is used. *`dynamicAccountList`*`s_account` As regras listadas nesta variável são aplicadas em uma ordem da esquerda para a direita.
 Se a URL da página corresponder a mais de uma regra, a regra mais à esquerda será usada para determinar o conjunto de relatórios.
 Como resultado, suas regras mais genéricas deverão ser movidas para a direita na lista.

-Nos exemplos a seguir, o URL da página é `www.mycompany.com/path1/?prod_id=12345` e `dynamicAccountSelection` está definido como *verdadeiro* e `s_account` está definido como `mysuitecom.`
+In the following examples, the page URL is  and  is set to true and  is set to `www.mycompany.com/path1/?prod_id=12345``dynamicAccountSelection`**`s_account``mysuitecom.`

 | Valor DynamicAccountList | Valor DynamicAccountMatch | Conjunto de relatórios para receber dados |
 |---|---|---|